 Welcome to Moraine Cay Villas LLC, located about 9 miles offshore and NNE of Foxtown, Little Abaco, Bahamas.
 Moraine Cay is truly one of the Crown Jewels of the Abacos.
 Situated just 130 nautical miles from Florida in the Northern Abacos, it is a remote, secluded, attractive, personal sized 30 acre tropical island resort paradise and one of the closest Abaco destinations to the U.S. It is served by the government operated airport near Treasure Cay, Great Abaco.
 Bahamas customs and immigration for inbound vessels, as well as a 5000 foot private airstrip, is located on Spanish Cay about 15 miles away.

-Rental boats are available at Ronald's Rentals in Foxtown, Abaco
+For guests that are not arriving to Moraine Cay in their own vessels, rental boats are available at Ronald's Rentals in Foxtown, Abaco

 Here is a link to marinas.com that has some very high quality interactive images of our Cay.

 Additional pictures and videos are also found on the following pages of this site

 Foxtown is about 40 statute miles WNW of Treasure Cay Airport and can be reached by cab.
 Boats may be rented from Ronald's Rentals in Foxtown, Little Abaco, for access to our Cay, but should be arranged well in advance.

 Check airline prices against each other as there can be a great difference.
 Check each trip as the low cost carriers can change their prices and service radically from one trip to the next.